LWJerri/LWJerri/README.md

 # LWJerri (Andrii Zontov) ⭐

 Hello!
-I am a backend Node.js developer from Ukraine 🇺🇦.
+I am a backend Node.js engineer from Ukraine 🇺🇦.

 - 🌐 Visit my [portfolio website](https://lwjerri.dev) to learn more about me, my projects and contact information.
 - 💡 You can also support my projects by donating [here](https://send.monobank.ua/8webyivBtV).